 Details on this may be found on the Operators dialog page.

-←, →, ↑, ↓ and home move layers relative to the master image.
+←, →, ↑, ↓ and home, when pressed in the Layers dialog, move the selected layer (or layers, if ✓ lockstep is checked) relative to the master image.
 Other keystrokes are indicated with bold, underlined letters on the command buttons.
 See the Layers dialog for more information.

-←, →, ↑, ↓ and home move the rulers.
+←, →, ↑, ↓ and home, when pressed with the Measure dialog active, move the rulers.
 Other keystrokes are indicated with bold, underlined letters on the command buttons.
 See the Measure dialog for more information.

 , Previous Page